JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 ## Filters and search
 - When in the Lib/Bin screen, users can apply filters or search tracks in the library #DONE
 - The search bar can be somewhere on top in the header, with the title on the left edge #DONE
+- Create an endpoint to fetch only a single page #DONE
+- Create separate component to use the infinite query and test it out with a button to get the next page #DONE
-- Make the library/bin query infinite
+- Make the library/bin query infinite #DONE
+##### Seems to be fetching the same 5 tracks for both the library and the deleted page. changing the param manually also returns the same 5 ids
 - Scrolling down will trigger the second page to load, make the limit 20 tracks
 - Create a search endpoint
 - Make a db call to display the filtered results, the query key will be the location and the query